Your Must Have Guide to Pregnancy Safe Beauty Products

 Yes!
 All of our Edible Beauty Australia skincare range is suitable for pregnant women.
 As a naturopath working at a fertility clinic I created the range wanting to offer my clients a toxin-free, fertility, pregnancy and hormone-friendly skincare range that was also luxurious and highly effective.
 You can find the skincare range here.

 What can be done with skincare to pre-empt stretch marks?

 It is often stated that stretch marks are genetic or unavoidable, but there are a few things you can do!
 Keeping the skin hydrated is key.
 When it is hydrated when the skin’s moisture lipid barrier is intact, the skin is stronger and more pliable, causing less injury and trauma to the skin when slowly stretched over the course of nine months.
 Get into a routine with this so you are consistently hydrating and firming the skin without even thinking about.
 Most women do this after showering.

-Step Two: Moisturise using hydrating lotions such as shea or cocoa butter (found in & Velvet Coffee Body Butter), which are great emollients and work well to further nourish and seal the skin and keep it ultra-hydrated.
+Step Two: Moisturise using hydrating lotions such as shea or cocoa butter, which are great emollients and work well to further nourish and seal the skin and keep it ultra-hydrated.

 Step Three: Take care of the inside.
 Keeping well hydrated ensures a lot of water ensures the skin’s elasticity is kept intact.
 Keep up vitamin C rich foods such as kiwis, capsicums, berries and broccoli.
 They help to promote collagen production which helps to keep the skin elastic.
 Keep up your Vitamin A levels to assist in skin tissue and repair.
 My favourites are carrots and sweet potatoes.
 And don’t forget to keep up gentle exercise to ensure circulation is kept high and the skin is kept firm and elastic (take care not to take part in any vigorous exercise or exercise you have not done before falling pregnant).